 Please note this is not your actual application form and you cannot submit this.
 This is to help you prepare answers to your questions in advance of submitting your actual application form.

-There are three benefits to preparing your answers in this Word document: it prevents loss of data if you cannot submit within the 15 days; if the grant assessor has any questions once you have submitted (if you are applying for grant support), you can refer back to this; and it makes subsequent applications easier.
+There are three benefits to preparing your answers in the blank Word document: it prevents loss of data if you cannot submit within the 15 days; if the grant assessor has any questions once you have submitted (if you are applying for grant support), you can refer back to this; and it makes subsequent applications easier.

 Step four: Assessing your application

 If you are applying for grant funding only we will assess your grant within 15 working days (or 20 working days if applying for the neighbourhood development order housing grant) of receiving all the information we need to assess the application.

 If you are applying for technical support you will be contacted by phone or email to arrange a diagnostic session to assess your support needs.
 All applications for technical support are presented to MHCLG to make a decision.